 In many cases, telling your close friends and family can also relieve you of the burden of carrying the news and the pain of the breakup all by yourself.
 People who care about you will likely do all they can to help get your mind off things and get back to your normal, healthy, and independent self.

-The next step to getting over your girlfriend is “releasing and replacing.”
-After a breakup, there’s always typically what feels like a bit of a hole in your life.
+The next step to getting over your girlfriend is “releasing and replacing.” fter a breakup, there’s always typically what feels like a bit of a hole in your life.
 Letting an ex go this way is almost excruciatingly painful and frustrating.
 You’ve likely grown used to having your girlfriend around you a lot, talking to her whenever you felt like it and texting her regularly.
 Sometimes you may even find yourself reaching for your phone out of habit, only to realize that hitting her up for a quick chat is no longer an option.
 Having this occur consistently can only drag out the pain of loss and make you feel even sadder and lonely.
 If you want to get over her now, you need to release her from your life as quickly as possible and try to put those habits behind you.

 A key part of this release could be filling up the time that was once hers with something else.
 Otherwise, you might find yourself missing your ex fast.
 Once you’ve identified the ways she took up space in your life, you may want to try to fill your newfound free time with things that make you feel content, productive, and positive about your life.
 Consider immersing yourself in new or old hobbies.
 Or, take time to work out or start a new exercise regimen.
 This could significantly benefit your mental health and boost your self-esteem in the process.
 It could also be a good idea to make plans to visit with your friends and your family, strengthening those bonds with the people who love and care about you and willing to support you during your time of heartache.